iwantmyname/blog/_posts/2014-04-15-whats-in-a-name-the-case-for-gtlds.md

 ![internet]({{ site.images_url }}/2014-04-15-internet.jpg)

-I've spent an inordinate amount of time thinking about the future of these new gTLDs, and no matter where my mind takes me, I always return to one question—what's in a name?
+I've spent an inordinate amount of time thinking about the future of these new generic top-level domains (gTLDs), and no matter where my mind takes me, I always return to one question—what's in a name?

 Specifically, what makes one TLD better than any other TLD?